chetansinghsajwan/notes/fhs/root/run.md

 # FHS `/run` dir

 This directory contains system information data describing the system since it was booted.
-Files under this directory must be cleared (removed or truncated as appropriate) at the beginning of the boot process.

 The purposes of this directory were once served by `/var/run`.
 In general, programs may continue to use `/var/run` to fulfill the requirements set out for `/run` for the purposes of backwards compatibility.
-Programs which have migrated to use `/run` should cease their usage of `/var/run`, except as noted in the section on `/var/run`.

-Programs may have a subdirectory of `/run`; this is encouraged for programs that use more than one run-time file.
-Users may also have a subdirectory of `/run`, although care must be taken to appropriately limit access rights to prevent unauthorized use of `/run` itself and other subdirectories. [[17]](https://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.html#ftn.idm236088274176)
+Programs may have a subdirectory of `/run`.
+This is encouraged for programs that use more than one run-time file.
+Users may also have a subdirectory of `/run`.

+`/run` should not be writable for unprivileged users.
+It is a major security problem if any user can write in this directory.
+User-specific subdirectories should be writable only by each directory's owner.

 ### 3.15.2.
 Requirements